a1re1/programming-notes/language-notes/js/express-101.md

 // establish environment variable const port = process.env.PORT || 3000;

 // we are establishing an endpoint on the port app.listen(port, () => console.log('Listening on port ${port}...'));

+** Look up nodemon vs gulp, do they do the same thing? which is better?